urho3d/SLikeNet/readme.txt

 3.4.1 Migrating from RakNet to SLikeNet
 SLikeNet provides a simple way to migrate from RakNet to SLikeNet.
-All you need to do is to make sure that your project defines RAKNET_COMPATIBILITY in NativeFeatureIncludesOverrides.h, redirect your include and library folders to the SLikeNet ones (see chapter 3.2.1 for how this is done with Visual Studio), adjust the .lib filename, and rebuild you game/application without further modifications.
+All you need to do is to make sure that your project defines RAKNET_COMPATIBILITY in defineoverrides.h, redirect your include and library folders to the SLikeNet ones (see chapter 3.2.1 for how this is done with Visual Studio), adjust the .lib file name, and rebuild your game/application without further modifications.

 Note that you can also continue pointing your include directory to